Barbados horses swimming at the beach…

 But if you’d prefer just a quick look – or you lost your shirt at the previous meeting – you can watch for free from inside the track.
 Food and drink is available and on big days it can get quite busy.

 There’s no shade of course, but if you only want to spend a little time at the races, it’s a great way to do it for free.

 Do your research

-The real enthusiast can join the grooms, trainers and owners keeping a close eye – if they get up early enough.
+The real enthusiast can join the grooms, trainers and owners keeping a close eye on jockeys and mount in training – if they get up early enough.

 Members of the public and tourists often turn out to see the horses put through their paces at the Garrison Savannah.